 A: Once the merger is completed and Oiltanking common units are exchanged for Enterprise common units, when distributions are approved and declared by Enterprise GP and paid by Enterprise, former Oiltanking unitholders will receive distributions on the Enterprise common units they receive in the merger in accordance with Enterprise's partnership agreement.
-If the merger closes during January 2015, we anticipate that Oiltanking unitholders will receive distributions on Enterprise common units they receive in the merger for the quarter ended December 31, 2014 to be declared and paid during the first quarter of 2015.
+Because the special meeting is scheduled to take place after the record dates for the distributions on both Enterprise and Oiltanking common units for the quarter ended December 31, 2014, to be declared and paid in February 2015, Oiltanking unitholders will receive fourth quarter distributions on their Oiltanking common units and not on Enterprise common units received in the merger.
 Oiltanking unitholders will not receive distributions from both Oiltanking and Enterprise for the same quarter.
 For additional information, please read "Market Prices and Distribution Information."